Italian Greyhound: Characteristics

 The Italian Greyhound is the smallest of the sighthounds.
 It weighs no more than 5 kg and stands 32 to 38 cm at the withers.
 It is deep in the chest, with a tucked-up abdomen, long slender legs and a long neck.
-The head is small; it is elongated and narrow.
+The head is small, elongated and narrow.
 The gait should be high-stepping and well-sprung, with good forward extension in the trot, and a fast gallop.

-The coat may be solid black, grey or isabelline; white markings are accepted on the chest and feet only.
+The coat may be solid black, or grey or isabelline in any shade; white markings are accepted on the chest and feet only.

-Life expectancy is about 14 years.
+Median longevity is about 14 years, compared to an average of 12.5 for all dogs.

+The dogs may be affected by breed-related neurological abnormalities including congenital deafness and cervical intervertebral disc disease.
 In the United States, the Ortheopedic Foundation for Animals has found the Italian Greyhound to be the least affected by hip dysplasia of 157 breeds studied, with an incidence of 0.

 Use

 The original function of the Piccolo Levriero was to hunt hare and rabbit; it is capable of bursts of speed up to 60 kph.
 Although assigned to the sighthound or hare-coursing groups by the Fédération Cynologique Internationale and the Ente Nazionale della Cinofilia Italiana, the Italian Sighthound is – as it was in the past – kept mostly as a companion dog.
 It is classified as a toy breed by the American Kennel Club and the Kennel Club of the United Kingdom.